ethereum/execution-apis/src/engine/specification.md

   * a method response value
   * a method behavior
   * a set of structure fields
-* The specification **MAY** reference a method or a structure without the version suffix e.g. `engine_executePayload`.
+* The specification **MAY** reference a method or a structure without the version suffix e.g. `engine_newPayload`.
 These statements should be read as related to all versions of the referenced method or structure.

 ## Message ordering